-The Andrew File System (AFS) is a central file storage, sharing, and retrieval system that you can access from Windows, Macintosh, and Unix computers.
+The Andrew File System (AFS)—also known as Institutional File System (IFS)—is a central file storage, sharing, and retrieval system that you can access from Windows, Macintosh, and Unix computers.
 It is derived from the Andrew File System developed at Carnegie-Mellon University.
 AFS lets you access your documents and files from different computers at different locations.

 Group directories are also available.
 See "How do I get AFS space for a class, group, or campus organization?" for details.

 Yes!
 You can use MFile to work with the files in your AFS home directory.
 It can also be used to access group home directories.
 See Using Your AFS Home Directory Over the Web with MFile for details.

 For file transfer connections (SFTP), use this hostname:

 You can publish your own home page on the web by using the Public folder inside your AFS home directory.
 Create a folder called html inside your Public folder, and put your web page inside.
 For more detail, see How to Create Your Own Home Page.